-The URL to display the file should be either https://f000.backblazeb2.com, https://f001.backblazeb2.com or something similar.
-Clicking on the link should take you to the image.
-Please note: If clicking on this link generates and error, the bucket may be private rather than public.
+Clicking on the friendly URL link should take you to the image.
+If clicking on this link generates an error, the bucket may be private rather than public.
 Toggle the bucket's public/private status from the B2 web UI.

-Add your domain to the bottom of the screen and tap scan.
+mydomain.com.
+Add your domain to the bottom of the screen and tap Scan.
 Cloudflare will read your domain's configuration from DNS.
 When the scan is complete, push Continue.

 Each section of a website that is being fed from a Backblaze B2 bucket requires a specific entry.
 For example, a site might have separate areas for photos and videos.
 Remapping photos looks like this:

 - Select CNAME (Canonical Name) from the record type pulldown.

 - Type your hostname.
 To map the bucket to

 photos.mydomain.com, the Name field would be

 - Specify the B2 Bucket origin that you noted in the first step.
 For example,

 Complete the DNS Record